Etosha National Park

 Anderson GateSouth (Outjo road)Okaukuejo (12 km)Most popular; main route from Windhoek

-Von Lindequist Gate (Namutoni)East (Tsumeb road)Namutoni (1 km)Entry from Etosha Village, east circuit
+Von Lindequist Gate (Namutoni)East (Tsumeb road)Namutoni (1 km)Entry from the eastern outside-park area, east circuit

 King Nehale GateNortheastHalali / NamutoniEntry from Oshakati/northern Namibia